DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 If immigration reform in the United States

-makes it clear that convicted criminals will never qualify for American
+makes it clear that convicted criminals will never qualify for U.S.

 then it might be possible to deport foreign nationals

-who have been convinced of crimes of the USA
+who have been convicted of crimes of the USA

-to serve their sentences in the countries where they are
+to serve their sentences in the countries where they hold

 Before any such deportation of convicted criminals